 Best Noise Canceling Wireless Earbuds Android Central 2021

 Wireless earbuds have come a long way in the few short years they've existed.
-Early offerings like the first-gen AirPods were expensive and lacked a lot of features, but as time has gone on, prices have come down, and additional features have been implemented — one of which is noise cancelation.
+Early offerings like the first-gen AirPods were expensive and lacked a lot of features, but as time went on, prices went down, and additional features have been implemented — one of which is noise cancelation.
 True wireless buds that can block out ambient sound are more common than ever before, and today, we're highlighting six of our favorite ones — including the Sony WF-1000XM3 as our top overall pick.
 Here's a power-packed list of the best noise-canceling true wireless earbuds you can buy right now.

 - Best Overall: Sony WF-1000XM3

 - Best Alternative: Jabra Elite 85t

 - Best Premium: Sennheiser Momentum True Wireless 2

 - Best Battery Life: Dyplay True Wireless Earbuds